Hi there, it's lovely to meet you! I'm Emma, the creator of Emma Mills London.

 That will be just fine.

-When I’m not working I really love spending time with my friends and family.
+When I’m not working as a wellness writer and meditation teacher in London I really love spending time with my friends and family.
 I’m also a lover of nature, yoga, poetry, art, travel, cycling, cooking, fashion, the beach, wild swimming, flowers, european cinema, painting and pretty much everything creative.

 I once heard someone say that if you want to reconnect with your passions as an adult, look back at what you most loved to do as a child.
 Being creative was something I enjoyed as a child, drawing, reading and writing.
 I also loved fashion and having an actress for a mother meant I had ample access to heaps of brightly coloured outfits to have fun with.
-It was in these early years that I began to look for the meaning of life and the source of happiness.
-Although, I wouldn't have articulated it quite like that at the time!
-It's often the case that truth seekers are aware of their curiosity at a young age.
+It was during these early years that I began to look for the meaning of life and the source of happiness.
+Although, I don’t think I articulated it quite like that at the time!

-In the years that followed I spent time working with the mental heath charity MIND in the UK.
-I specialised in all sorts of lovely wellness interventions, working with hundreds if not thousands of people 1-2-1 and in groups.
-It was here, inspired by the work of Dr Jane Davis that I first fell in love with poetry as a medium of self exploration, healing and self expression.
+In the years that followed I worked with the mental heath charity MIND in the UK, specialising in all sorts of lovely wellness interventions and working with hundreds if not thousands of people 1-2-1 and in groups.
+It was here, inspired by the work of Carole Leonard Morgan and Dr Jane Davis that I first fell in love with poetry as a medium of self discovery, healing and self expression.
 (And also because poetry is just so beautiful!)

 In 2010 I created Emma Mills London, a place where I could share self-help insights in a beautiful, stylish way, with my friends in the city.
-I also ran a successful wellness clinic in Shoreditch where I practiced several coaching and therapy modalities designed to help people step further into their fullness.
-I feel honoured to have met all of the people I have crossed paths with in this way.
+At the same

-Zoom forward to the here and now, 15 years after taking my first psychology class and I’ve written several books on the topic of meditation and hundreds of features here at emmamillslondon.com.
-I’ve found natural ways to bring joy, peace and inspiration into my day to day life and discovered a fantastic wellspring of creativity within.
-And for that I’m truly grateful.
+Zoom forward to the here and now, 15 years after taking my first psychology class and I’ve written several books on the topic of meditation and hundreds of features here at emmamillslondon.com as well as many more for ladies health magazines and companies.
+I’ve found natural ways to bring joy, peace

-For quite a few years I spent most of my time with clients offering 1-2-1 coaching and therapy.
-Today the shape of my work has evolved, as these things often do, and now I spend most of my time writing meditation related books, courses and features and helping other organisations and brands to integrate meditation, mindfulness or wellness into their service provisions or products.
+For quite a few years I spent most of my time with clients offering 1-2-1 private sessions, however today the shape of my work has evolved, as these things often do, and I now spend most of my time writing meditation related books, courses, features + accessories, helping other organisations and brands to integrate meditation, or wellness into their service provisions or products.
 I really do enjoy this way of sharing, it’s challenging, creative and purposeful.

 And next?
 Well, I have some exciting new creative projects in the pipeline!
-And I have dreams and intentions for the work I might share here.
-Yet the deepest truth is that it’s all such a mystery.
+And I have fancies and intentions for the work I might share here.
+Yet the deepest truth for me is that life is such a mystery.
 I am here, surfing on the crest of the wave and I have no idea where life is going next.
 Do any of us?